Leslyn Lewis: Legal career

-Politics

 2015 federal election

 Lewis began her political career in the riding of Markham—Stouffville, where she was vice president and a primary fundraiser of the Conservative electoral district association while Paul Calandra was MP.

-In the 2015 federal election Conservative leader Stephen Harper appointed her as a replacement candidate to run the riding of Scarborough—Rouge Park only a few weeks before the vote after the previous Conservative candidate had been forced to withdraw following a scandal.
+In the 2015 federal election Conservative leader Stephen Harper appointed her as a replacement candidate to run in the riding of Scarborough—Rouge Park only a few weeks before the vote after the previous Conservative candidate had been forced to withdraw following a scandal.
 An article in the National Post referred to Lewis as a “high-quality substitute".
 She placed second to Liberal candidate Gary Anandasangaree, receiving 13,587 votes.

 2020 Conservative Party leadership candidate

 In February 2020, Lewis was confirmed as an official leadership contestant for the Conservative Party of Canada, following the resignation of Andrew Scheer as leader in December 2019.
 Had she been successful, she would have been the first visible minority woman to lead any of the three major federal Canadian parties.

 Her platform was described as socially conservative.
 While she considers conversion therapy "an atrocious thing", she raised concerns about the Canadian government's proposed ban, citing an unclear definition that risks penalizing conversations with parents or religious leaders.
 She stated that while she personally defines marriage as between a man and a woman, she would not roll back existing legislation redefining marriage in Canada.
 She has stated that she would like to make marijuana access more restrictive and that she thinks reactions to climate change are overblown "in some respects".
 She has publicly described herself as "pro-life, no hidden agenda" and as leader would have the Conservative Party move to ban sex-selective abortion and coerced abortion, increase government funding for crisis pregnancy centres (which provide alternatives to abortion), and she would end foreign aid funding for abortion.
 Her candidacy has been endorsed by anti-abortion advocacy groups including the Campaign Life Coalition.

 She opposed carbon taxes and supports promoting green technology as an alternative policy.

 Despite Lewis leading the second ballot on the popular vote, she was eliminated after placing third in points.
+Erin O'Toole was elected.